last

 Simple over view:

-1.1 For Android: Download the Android software exclusively from the Google Play Store.
+1.1 For Android: Install the Android software exclusively from https://tuneecu.fr

 For the Android devices additional is a host-cable or host-adapter is required (also called